Code-Institute-Submissions/cigar-caballeros/README.md

 My project is a 6 page website.
 Consisting of a home, cigars, the process, cigar time, contact us and a whatsapp page.
 The aim of my website is to draw new and old cigar lovers to meet up and share cigars.
 As well as a few pages with information on cigars for new cigar enthusiasts.
 The main draw for the website is to have users join the group for free and connect with the club through other sources of social media.
+You can view the site [here](https://jtwy23.github.io/cigar-caballeros/index.html).

 ## UX